Three Signs You Might be Struggling with Anxiety

-1. Physical Tension
+1. Muscle Tension

 - Unexplained headaches and/or stomach aches

-- Tightness in your chest or Increased heart rate
+- Tightness in your chest or increased heart rate

 - Muscle tension in your neck, shoulders, or eyebrows

-- Are your thoughts typically racing?
+- Are your thoughts often racing or moving quickly?

 - Are these thoughts unwanted, repetitive, bothersome, or even irrational?

-3. Change is Particularly Difficult
+3. Change is Difficult

 - Do you struggle to let others complete tasks without your input?